retry51776/notes/psychology/nervous.md

   > I think brain is very much like OS, reptile brain acts as linux kernal, and mammal brain acts as applications installed in OS.
 Rational just one of many installed software.

 - Where desire comes from?
+ > We have dopamine (future)circuit to indicates desire, attention, plan, time preception; Also have other modulator (Here & Now)circuit to indicate statfacation, relationship, awake; We are seesaw between these 2 circuits;

 - What is ego/pride?
   > Ego/pride most likely a kernal feture.
 Even loster, animals existed before human have ego.